Updated 10th December 2021

 We will remain GDPR compliant at all times, further information on our policy can be found here.

 How are you keeping guests safe?

-We are continually monitoring government guidelines and will update our guest charter as
+- We are continually monitoring government guidelines and will update our guest charter as frequently as required.

 - Our bars are part of the ‘We’re Good To Go’ accreditation scheme